About the author

 (Philtre?
 A love potion, apparently.)

 Unfortunately, I have no photo of the nearest thing to a proper girlfriend I ever had.
-Quite unlike Purdey (see New avenger) but even more desirable, if such could be imagined.
+Quite unlike Purdey (see New avenger) and equally unlike the last of the beautiful people, but even more desirable, if such could be imagined.
 She was a former Wren — Women’s Royal Naval Service.
 (Women in uniform!
 Woof!)

 She styled herself on the Swedish-American film actress Greta Garbo, but my lady was cuter and curvier than the tall and lanky Garbo.
 We sometimes met on a weekday evening at London Waterloo railway station and went to a café-bar on one of the streets below.
 Some weekends, we went to a cinema in Southampton, but I have no recollection of any of the films we saw.
 We were occasionally together for seven years.